-The overarching documents include the government resolution No. 466 of 29 June 1992 called the 'National Plan of Help to the Disabled', resolution No. 493 of 1993 called the 'National Plan for the Reduction of Obstacles for the Disabled' and resolution No. 256 of 1998 called the 'National Plan for Equal Opportunities for Disabled Citizens' and government resolution No. 1004 of 17 August 2005 entitled the 'National Plan of Support and Integration of Citizens with Physical disabilities for the period
+The overarching documents include the government resolution No. 466 of 29 June 1992 called the 'National Plan of Help to the Disabled', resolution No. 493 of 1993 called the 'National Plan for the Reduction of Obstacles for the Disabled' and resolution No. 256 of 1998 called the 'National Plan for Equal Opportunities

-The basic legal documents regulating education of children and pupils with special educational needs are:
+The basic legal documents regulating the education of children and pupils with special educational needs are:

-- A law on pre-primary, basic, secondary, tertiary professional and other education (the Education Act), - A decree on education of children, pupils and students with special educational needs, and of exceptionally gifted children, pupils and students, - A decree on the provision of guidance service in schools and school guidance facilities.
+- A law on pre-primary, basic, secondary, tertiary professional and other education (the Education Act). - A decree on the education of children, pupils and students with special educational needs, and of exceptionally gifted children, pupils and students, - A decree on the provision of guidance service in schools and school guidance facilities.